The Turkish Bath: Orientalist influences and a riposte

 In 1825, he copied a passage from Letters from the Orient by Lady Mary Wortley Montagu, who had accompanied her British diplomat husband to the Ottoman Empire in 1716.
 Her letters had been re-published eight times in France alone between 1763 and 1857, adding to the Orientalist craze.
 The passage Ingres copied was entitled "Description of the women's bath at Adrianople" and reads: "I believe there were two hundred women there in all.
 Beautiful naked women in various poses... some conversing, others at their work, others drinking coffee or tasting a sorbet, and many stretched out nonchalantly, whilst their slaves (generally ravishing girls of 17 or 18 years) plaited their hair in fantastical shapes."
 Literary critic Ruth Yeazell opines that the environment of The Turkish Bath bears little resemblance to the public bathing described by Lady Montagu.

-In contrast to Eugène Delacroix, who visited an Algerian harem, Ingres never travelled to Africa or the Middle East, and the courtesans shown are more Caucasian and European than Middle Eastern or African in appearance.
+In contrast to Eugène Delacroix, who visited an Algerian harem, Ingres never travelled to North Africa or the Middle East, and the courtesans shown are more Caucasian and European than Middle Eastern or North African in appearance.
 For Ingres the oriental theme was above all a pretext for portraying the female nude in a passive and sexual context.
 Exotic elements are few and far between in the image: musical instruments, a censer and a few ornaments.